All Products

 sudo chronyc tracking

-The System time in the output shows the offset between your system's clock and the NTP server's time.
-For example, 0.000036150 seconds fast of NTP time indicates a small discrepancy.
+The System time field shows the offset between your system clock and NTP time.
+For example, 0.000036150 seconds fast of NTP time indicates the system clock is ahead.

-If the time offset is large (for example, several minutes or hours) and your workload can tolerate an abrupt time change, consider manually synchronizing the clock.
+If the time offset is large (several minutes or hours) and your workload can tolerate an abrupt time jump, consider manually synchronizing time.

 Reference ID : 64643D58 (100.100.61.88)